aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-interfaces-settings.md

             # For a WAN interface (`wan_path_group` is set), allow to disable the static tunnel towards Pathfinders.
             connected_to_pathfinder: <bool; default=True>

+            # Enable this to apply recommended acls on the pathfinder and edge device's wan interfaces.
+            # This can be overriden using the structured_config.
+            enable_wan_acls: <bool; default=True>

             # EOS CLI rendered directly on the interface in the final EOS configuration.
             raw_eos_cli: <str>